weaviate/weaviate-io/developers/weaviate/more-resources/faq.md

 For pagination through a result set, you can use the `offset` and `limit` parameters for GraphQL API calls.
 Take a look at [this page](../api/graphql/filters.md#pagination-with-offset) which describes how to use these parameters, including tips on performance and limitations.

-## Q: What happens when the weaviate docker container restarts?
+## Q: What happens when the Weaviate Docker container restarts?
 Is my data in the weaviate database lost?

 A: There are three levels:
 1. You have no volume configured (the default in our `docker-compose` files), if the container restarts (e.g. due to a crash, or because of `docker stop/start`) your data is kept
 2. You have no volume configured (the default in our `docker-compose` files), if the container is removed (e.g. from `docker-compose down` or `docker rm`) your data is gone
 3. If a volume is configured, your data is persisted regardless of what happens to the container.
 They can be completely removed or replaced, next time they start up with a volume, all your data will be there

-## Q: If I do not specify an UUID during adding data objects, will weaviate create one automatically?
+## Q: If I do not specify a UUID during adding data objects, will Weaviate create one automatically?

 A: Yes, a UUID will be created if not specified.